mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 With the confidence from my test, it was time for my favorite part of a software project: refactoring.
 I was free to make large-scale changes to the code because I knew the build would break loudly if I did anything too stupid.

-Stay tuned for **part three** of this series, where I will describe how I:
+Read on for [part three](/resurrecting-3/)  of this series, where I describe how I:

-* reduced the build time from 20 minutes to 90 seconds
+* added unit tests
 * applied style conventions to the code automatically
-* added static analysis to the build
+* integrated static analysis into the build

 {% include ads.html title="zestful" %}